walkingriver/walkingriver.github.io/_posts/2021-11-08-mikes-mics.md

 This was my primary microphone when I made my early [video courses for Pluralsight](https://bit.ly/ps-mike).
 The price seems to have come down quite a bit since then, making it an excellent choice for someone who wants better sound quality on a budget.
 Probably my biggest complaint about the Snowball is that it's too sensitive.
 It picks up everything.
 I remember once having to re-record a segment of a course because the cat came into the room and curled up in a wicker basket.
 The microphone picked up every creak.
 This one works best when mounted on a swing arm, with a pop filter and shock mount.
 Because of that, it may be too high maintenance for some.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/mr95D_CfbuE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Cambridge SoundWorks Oontz Angle
+I bought this inexpensive little Bluetooth speaker to have something better than my phone for music playback when working around the house.
+It happens to have a mic, and it's pretty small.
+I thought it might be decent option if I place it on my desk right in front of me, just below the camera's field of view.
+As you will see in the video, it's pretty terrible.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/d1hkiJ5vFXk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## DepsTech WebCam
 When I presented at a developer conference in the summer of 2021, I was told I needed a high-quality webcam for those attending virtually.
 I bought the DepsTech WebCam, which features a high-quality 4k camera and a tripod mount.
 These were the features I wanted for the conference.
 I didn't concern myself with its microphone quality because I knew I wouldn't be using it.
 Now that I'm back in my home office, I keep it mounted above my desk so that it's at eye-level when I stand.
 This makes it perfect for me to do remote presentations.
 I learned while performing this test that its audio isn't up to the same standards as its video.